imsky/pull-review/README.md

   - web/ui/*.js
 ```

+#### label_whitelist

+An array of pull request labels that are required for pull request review.

+#### label_blacklist

+An array of pull request labels that are forbidden from pull request review.

 ### Environment variables

 * `PULL_REVIEW_GITHUB_TOKEN`: GitHub token used to fetch pull request information.
 The token must have `repo` and `user` scopes. **Required** when using Pull Review as a Hubot plugin or when running in server mode.